Weathersmith/Weathersmith/README.md

 - 👋 Hi, I’m @Weathersmith
-- 👀 I’m interested in meteorology.
+- 👀 I’m interested in meteorological tools
-- 🌱 I’m currently learning meteorology through Mississippi State University.
-Specifically through their online BOMP program
+- 🌱 I’ve a B.S. in Geosciences, concentration in Operational Meteorology
-- 💞️ I’m looking to collaborate on tools for weather forecasting.
-I know stuff like METpy exists and I intend to educate myself on that thoroughly, but I seek to build more.
+- 💞️ I’m looking to advance my knowledge in metpy and build useful scripts and tool with it and others.
 - 📫 How to reach me: wxwhiskeyxray@gmail.com
 - I will update this readme file as I see fit in the future